jnunyez/synchronization/README.md

 EOF
 ```

-* For a full listing of the possible TimeSync configuration parameters and their possible values:
+* For a full listing of the possible Silicom Timing Synchronization configuration parameters and their possible values:

 ``` console
 # oc explain StsConfig.spec